ibrahim-s/searchWith/readme.md

 # Search With #

 Author: Ibrahim Hamadeh
-Download [version 1.7][1]
+Download [Development version 1.8][1]
 NVDA compatibility: 2019.3 and beyond

 This addon helps you to search text, via various search engines.
 Let no text selected, and press the gesture of the addon
 A dialog will be displayed, with an edit box to enter a search query
-To search with Google press enter, or tab to search with other engins.
+To search with Google press enter, or tab to search with other engines.
 Or
 select some text and press once, a menu will be displayed with various search engines to choose.
 And while text is selected, you can press the gesture twice to search with Google directly.